utopia-os/.github/profile/README.md

 All Utopia OS projects are licensed under the [GNU General Public License v3.0](https://github.com/utopia-os/utopia-ui/blob/main/LICENSE).
 Feel free to use, modify, and share in alignment with the license.

----

-🌟 **Join us in building a better, more connected world with Utopia OS!**